saraimmtech/saraimmtech.github.io/README.md

 Just like the first experiment, this starts with a 10x10 grid.
 The code calculates a`centerX` and `centerY` for every single cell.
 This is important because it gives each square its own "anchor point."
 By defining these centers first, I can move, spin, or scale each square individually without them drifting out of their lane.
 It keeps the chaos organized.

 Instead of just drawing squares, I’m using a `sin()` wave combined with the`frameCount` to control their size.
-- The Scale: The `map()` function translates that mathematical wave into a `scaleFactor`, making the squares grow and shrink between 80% and 120% of their original size.
+- The `map()` function translates that mathematical wave into a `scaleFactor`, making the squares grow and shrink between 80% and 120% of their original size.
-- The Offset: By adding `(x + y)` to the math, the squares don't pulse all at once.
+- By adding `(x + y)` to the math, the squares don't pulse all at once.
 It creates a ripple effect that travels diagonally across the screen.
 It’s a perfect example of how adding one tiny variable to a simple rule can make a rigid grid feel organic and fluid.

 After experimenting with rotating lines and pulsing squares, I wanted to combine the two ideas into turning tiles.
 In the process, I stumbled onto something pretty interesting.